Top Rated Dallas Product Liability Lawyers

 Automobile Product Liability Claims

-People use automobiles each and every day to go about their lives.
-Unfortunately, we have all read news stories where automobile manufacturers or a company responsible for a component utilized in a car or truck failed to make sure the motor vehicle was safe for use.
-Some common automobile defects include:
+People use automobiles every day to go about their lives.
+Unfortunately, we have all read news stories where car manufacturers, or a company responsible for a component utilized in an automobile, failed to make sure it was safe for use.
+Some common automobile defective products include:

-- Vehicle Rollovers: Many automobile manufacturers have been alleged to have produced vehicles prone to rollovers or that were designed in a manner that failed to protect the driver and passengers in the event of a rollover.
-Sport Utility Vehicles (SUV) and Pickup Trucks are generally more likely to rollover than standard automobiles.
-In many cases the roof of the SUV or truck was not designed properly or was not structurally sound enough to protect vehicle occupants.
+- Rollovers: Many automobile manufacturers have allegedly produced vehicles prone to rollovers or that were designed in a manner that failed to protect the driver and passengers in the event of a rollover.
+Sport Utility Vehicles and Pickup Trucks are generally more likely to rollover than standard automobiles.
+In many cases the roof of the automobile was not designed properly or was not structurally sound enough to protect vehicle occupants.

 - Non-Functioning Seatbelt or Restraint System: Seatbelts should be designed and constructed in a manner to protect both the driver and any passengers in the event of a motor vehicle collision.
 Sometimes, however, restraints do not function as they should.
 For example, in some impacts the seatbelt release mechanism can become disengaged or unlatched effectively making it the driver and any passengers unbelted.